digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to the format of the file in which one or more data files are grouped together, e.g. to enable a set of related files to be downloaded together.
 It SHOULD be expressed using a media type as defined in the official register of media types managed by IANA.</dd>
 <dt>Definition (en)</dt>
-<dd>The package format of the distribution in which one or more data files are grouped together, e.g. to enable a set of related files to be downloaded together.Pakkeformatet for en distribution som grupperer en eller flere datafiler, fx. med det formål at gøre det muligt at download et antal relaterede filer på én gang.</dd>
+<dd>The package format of the distribution in which one or more data files are grouped together, e.g. to enable a set of related files to be downloaded together.Format til pakning af data med henblik på distribution af en eller flere relaterede datafiler der samles til en enhed med henblik på samlet distribution</dd>
 <dt>Multiplicitet</dt>
 <dd>0..1</dd>
 <dt>Kravniveau</dt>